-A RUM report provides real-time data surrounding the average page load time for your website, and the data is provided for various countries, URLs, browsers, and devices.
+A RUM: Legacy report provides real-time data surrounding the average page load time for your website, and the data is provided for various countries, URLs, browsers, and devices.

 In order to begin to generate RUM reports, you will need to first add a Real User Monitoring check under Monitoring>Checks, followed by Add New.
 Select Real User Monitoring from the Check Type drop down menu.